y2j964/SeinfeldTriviaGame/README.md

 * Aria-supported

 ## Setup
 This project uses Webpack for bundling and minification and uses TailwindCSS for a CSS framework.
 Sass is additionally used to build css components.
+Node version 13 should work.

 ### Dependencies
 To get started, clone this repo  and run `npm install`.